fluxcd/flux2/docs/cmd/flux.md

   # Check prerequisites
   flux check --pre

-  # Install the latest version of the toolkit
+  # Install the latest version of Flux
   flux install --version=master

   # Create a source from a public Git repository